Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ```
 ###  Load Data

-We have folder named `documents` which contain .pdf documents.
-This spinet of code extract text from each pdf and store them as list of docements.
+We have a folder named `documents` that contains .pdf documents.
+This snippet of code extracts text from each PDF and stores them as a list of documents:

 ```python
 from pathlib import Path
 from llama_index.readers.file import PyMuPDFReader